mzettersten/crossSit/README.md

 - **CrossSit_codebook.docx**: A codebook for the dataset "CrossSit.txt"
 - **summarizeData.R**: An R script including help functions to summarize data

-## Analysis Walkthrough R Markdown file
+## Analysis Walkthrough

+Here is a direct link to the html output of the R Markdown file in the data folder.
+This provides a walkthrough of the major analyses in the paper.

 http://htmlpreview.github.io/?https://github.com/mzettersten/crossSit/blob/master/data/CrossSit_analyses.html